 Our research is focused in understanding how natural behavior emerges from the interaction between an organism's history (evolution), its genes, its nervous system, and its environment.
 Understanding of the basic principles governing these interactions will allow us to gain insight into how animals work (including humans).

-Currently we are working several projects based on natural behaviors worms share with many other organisms, and on human pathologies for which the use of nematodes can be a useful genetic model:
+Currently we are working several projects based on natural behaviors worms share with many other organisms, and on human pathologies for which the use of invertebrates can be a useful genetic model:

-6) Adaptation of molecular and genetic techniques to crustacean systems.
+3) Adaptation of molecular and genetic techniques to the study of crustacean neuroscience.

 Please click on the tabs on the left to learn amore about our research program.
 Understanding the principles governing the production of successful behavior will generate insights that will be valuable in a wide variety of ways: from restoring motor function following injury or disease, to designing intelligent machines that can respond to unexpected environmental challenges.